jimisor/isor.co.uk/log.md

 - Deployment of a new instance of [SmartConnect](https://www.smartcitizen.net/products-services/smartconnect.aspx) as Azure App Service and configuration of Application Gateway.

-- Implemented new features into an existing rest api.
+- Added new features into an existing rest api.
 Database backed crud as well as integration with external rest apis.

 - Configuration and deployment of Azure Webjobs.

 - Admin of Google Play and iOs App Store applications.
 Account verification.
 Upgrade of SDKs.

-- Ported component of a server side rendered web app into a rest api architecture.
+- Moved server side rendered web app to a rest api architecture.
 To support the development of an external React application.
 Including automated tests, auth, integration with 3rd party applications (credit check, payments, [ITSO HOPS](https://www.itso.org.uk/)),